lucamorando95/Goal_4.0/README.md

 In this repository it is described how to install and to run the available code on the Manifold 2 to use *only* in real tests.
 If you need the Ros Simulation pluging to test the software on DJI based simulation, please download the code from this repository [USE in Simulation](https://github.com/lucamorando95/Goal_4.0/tree/plugin_simulator).

+The paper referred to this repository can be found at this link [paper](https://www.mdpi.com/2504-446X/6/11/347).
+Please cite if using the code for your application.

 # How to Install the Software
 * Navigate to [DJI Official page](https://developer.dji.com/onboard-sdk/documentation/introduction/how-to-use-OSDK.html) and istall the DJI OSDK and the DJI ROS OSDK.